-We have a desire to cultivate and develop our future leaders.
-We regularly assess and identify our emerging talent and support their development with programs including leadership development, executive coaching and mentoring.
+We invest significantly in our future leaders by cultivating their growth and development.
+We regularly assess and identify our emerging talent and support their development with formal programs including classroom training, executive coaching, mentoring programs and "360-degree feedback" surveys geared towards our high-potential leaders.
+Many of our leaders participating in these programs advance to higher level positions within the organization.
+We are committed to soliciting employee feedback throughout their tenure with the organization, to shape organizational culture and to inform our people strategy.
+We conduct new hire surveys to solicit feedback on employees' initial experiences with us to help ensure a successful onboarding and accelerate their assimilation into the organization and ability to contribute to our mission.
 We track turnover and employee engagement among other metrics, and conduct stay and exit interviews to ensure our talent strategy serves our goal of attracting, developing and retaining top talent to serve as our future leaders and stewards of our vision.
-We offer targeted selection training for interviewers to ensure a consistent methodology applied in identifying and hiring the best candidates for open positions.
-We offer a number of critical skills programs including management skills training for people managers, as well as project management and communications training.
+In addition, we conduct mid-year and annual performance reviews for all employees to ensure regular discussions around performance, progress towards goals and professional development.
+We offer targeted selection training for interviewers to ensure a consistent methodology applied in identifying and hiring the best candidates for open positions and offer critical skills trainings in live and virtual settings, along with online courses available through our learning platform, including management skills training for people managers, project management and communications training.